 Bengaluru (earlier known as Bangalore) is one of India’s most vibrant cities, throbbing with innovative ideas.
-The capital of the south Indian state of Karnataka is also the technology capital of India, with private enterprise boosted by a slew of incentives rolled out by the Karnataka government, including a Startup Policy.
+The capital of the south Indian state of Karnataka is also the technology capital of India, with private enterprise boosted by a slew of government incentives.

-Says Mohandas Pai, Founder and Chairman of Aarin Capital, “Bengaluru’s 3.5 million workforce (comprising 35 percent of its population), is mostly highly educated, highly skilled and works in the public and private sectors, financial services and consulting, and a large number,1.6 million, work in Technology and KPO.
-The 25,000 IT companies and 7500 startups here have attracted about US $40-45 billion venture capital over the last 10 years, and tot up exports of US $45 billion.”
+Says Mohandas Pai, Founder and Chairman of Aarin Capital, “Bengaluru’s 3.5 million workforce (comprising 35% of its population), is mostly highly educated, highly skilled and works in the public and private sectors, financial services and consulting, and a large number,1.6 million, work in Technology and KPO.
+The 25,000 IT companies and 7,500 startups here have attracted about $40-45 billion venture capital over the last 10 years, and tot up exports of $45 billion.”

-Revathy Ashok, Co-Founder, Strategy Garage and member of the Indian Angel Network, says, “The ecosystem in Bengaluru is really vibrant.
-It’s built up over time and you can palpably feel the excitement of entrepreneurship.
-Startups choose to be here because of the benefits of peer learning and the support services available here”.
+Revathy Ashok, Co-founder, Strategy Garage and member of the Indian Angel Network, says, “The ecosystem in Bengaluru is really vibrant.
+It has built up over time and you can palpably feel the excitement of entrepreneurship.
+Startups choose to be here because of the benefits of peer learning and the support services available.”